EnterpriseDB/repmgr/QUICKSTART.md

 value can be overridden when executing the `repmgr` client.

 Additionally, repmgr requires a dedicated PostgreSQL superuser account and a database in which to store monitoring and replication data.
+The repmgr user account will also be used for replication connections from the standby, so a seperate replication user with the `REPLICATION` privilege is not required.
-The database can in principle be any database, including the default postgres one, however it's probably advisable to create a dedicated repmgr database.
+The database can in principle be any database, including the default `postgres` one, however it's probably advisable to create a dedicated database for repmgr usage.

 ### repmgr configuration